-Brand Good decisions require good information.
-Therefore, the course starts out with a presentation of basic marketing research principles to make sure that students are able to assess decision relevant information.
-Further, the course focuses on a number of central brand decisions to improve the ability of students to request and analyze necessary information to improve marketing decisions involving the brand.
+Good decisions require good information.
+Therefore, the course introduces basic marketing research principles to make sure that students are able to assess decision relevant information.
+Further, the course focuses on a couple of central brand decisions to improve the ability of students to request and analyze necessary information to improve marketing decisions involving the brand.
 Students will also be presented common research techniques used to inform brand decisions.

-- Be able to initiate and supervise marketing research processes
+- can initiate and supervise marketing research processes

-- Be able to evaluate information produced by market research
+- can evaluate information produced by market research

 Flipped classroom approach.
 Group assignments.
 Only a few plenary sessions.